Anushkaingh27/Error-Handling-in-Solidity/README.md

 #### Interacting with the Contract
 Once the contract is deployed, you can interact with it by calling the functions.

-    1. Enter the balance.
+    1. Enter the age.
     2. Check if the function is executed successfully or not.
-    3. Check the updated number of transactions.
+    3. Check the updated number of nodes.
 ## Authors
 Name: Anushka Singh e-mail:anushkasingh272005@gmail.com